 In Alberta, ss.
 185 and 186 of the Traffic Safety Act create a reverse presumption against drivers, such that if there is a collision between a motorist and a non-motorist (for example, a collision between a car and a child walking or on a bike), the onus is on the driver of the vehicle to prove that the accident did not arise solely because of their negligent operation of the vehicle.
 This is of significant importance when a personal injury claim is brought on behalf of a child who has been hit by a car.

 Drivers are frequently found to be negligent for failing to take effective preventive or evasive actions to avoid a collision with a child.
-In the summer months, in particular, a driver should always:
+In the summer months, in particular, drivers should always:

 - Be aware of their surroundings, and on alert for children in the area;